Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Useful relations between spectrum and geometry

 A similar relation holds for the center of each triangle of the simplicial manifold, so the LB operator is approximated through a matrix acting on a vector space of dimension equal to the number of triangles (the space of the possible values of the function in the centers):

 where $A$ is the adjacency matrix, whose entry $A_{ij}$ is $1$ if the triangles labeled with $i$ and $j$ are adjacent and $0$ otherwise.
-The factor $\frac{1}{a^2}$ is ignored since it is used as measure unit, while the factor $4$ is an overall scale factor, whose value will come in useful for comparing the results with the new method that we will introduce in the next Section.
+The factor $\frac{1}{a^2}$ is ignored since it is used as measure unit, while the factor $4$ is an overall scale factor, whose value will come in useful to compare the results with the new method that we will introduce in the next Section.

 In higher dimensions, analogous calculations, that are possible only for \textit{regular} (i.e., equilateral) simplices, lead us to approximate the Laplace-Betrami operator (forgetting for a while the overall constant) with the matrix: